-In the template development of Anqi CMS,splitFilter is a very practical tool that can help us split strings into arrays according to a specified delimiter, which is very convenient when dealing with list data, tag content, or any structured text.
-However, when the delimiter is an empty string or does not exist in the target string,splitThe behavior of the filter will exhibit some clever characteristics, understanding these characteristics is crucial for precise control of the template and avoiding potential errors.
+In the template development of AnQi CMS,splitThe filter is a very practical tool that can help us split strings into arrays according to the specified delimiter, which is very convenient when dealing with list data, tag content, or any structured text.
+However, when the delimiter is an empty string or does not exist in the target string,splitThe behavior of the filter will display some clever characteristics, understanding these characteristics is crucial for precise control of the template and avoiding potential errors.

-In most cases,splitThe function of the filter is to split a string into an array of strings according to the delimiter you provide.
-For example, if there is a string connected by commas and spaces."apple, banana, cherry",and hope to split it into["apple", "banana", "cherry"]such an array, you will use it like this:
+Generally speaking,splitThe filter's function is to split a string into an array of strings according to the separator you provide.
+For example, if there is a string connected by commas and spaces."apple, banana, cherry"split into["apple", "banana", "cherry"]such an array, you would use it like this:

 {% set fruits_string = "apple, banana, cherry" %}